nruffini32/nba-twitter-bot/README.md

 - Data is being scraper from <a href="https://www.basketball-reference.com/">www.basketball-reference.com</a>

 ## Modules
-There are two main modules that are being utilized
+There are three main modules that are being utilized

 [nba_models.nba_scraper.scraper.NBAScraper](nba_models/nba_scraper/scraper.py) - This is an interface that is being used to scrape data from basketball-reference.com